isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 Image Permanence Institute

 **Bio:**

 For more than 35 years, the Image Permanence Institute (IPI) has conducted laboratory research to increase understanding of how to optimize preservation environments: that is, to achieve the best possible preservation of collections with the least possible consumption of energy.
 This research then informs IPI’s work at museums, libraries, and archives across the United States through +60 consulting projects and long-term educational programming.

 **Kelly McCauley Krish** joined IPI in 2016 and provides information and guidance on preventive conservation, particularly best practices for sustainable environmental management through outreach and consulting projects at a range of cultural institutions.
 Her current research interests include pollution monitoring and mold prevention, and she is involved in the development of research projects to address these and other needs of the field.
 Kelly has a MSc in Art Conservation from the University of Delaware, and is a LEED Green Associate.

-# Sustainable equals holistic - formal education for green archivists
+# Sustainable Equals Holistic - formal education for reen archivists

 **Abstract:**

 The environment is changing rapidly, not just the physical, carbon-affected environment but also our techno-cultural situation.
 This is exemplified by tensions over who is best placed to steward authentic and reliable information.
 If records and archives people are to remain relevant in this space, our skills and education prepare and define us.
 Skills and education come together in our worldview in which I position us, after Australian archivist Cassie Finlay, as the ‘in context, through time’ people (Finlay, 2021).
 Seeing ourselves this way, continuing through time becomes crucial and aligns with a holistic understanding of sustainability.
 It’s not enough to understand sustainable as practices associated with reducing carbon dependence and changing other resource-depleting behaviours.
 Sustainable is a bigger and more holistic mission.

 This talk teases out some features of holistic sustainability such as governance, preservation and social impact.
 It demonstrates these ideas through teaching initiatives at Charles Sturt University in the records and archives courses.